Asheville, Blue Ridge Parkway, and Biltmore House and Gardens

 View from Blue Ridge Parkway

-An amazing breakfast prepared by the staff at the Inn fueled the start of the journey on the Blue Ridge Parkway.
-At first, a wrong turn led away from the destination, but after realizing that Apple Maps was correct, it was time to turn around and head towards Mount Mitchell, the highest peak east of the Mississippi River.
-During the drive, many overlooks called for stops to take photos of the breathtaking mountains and valleys below.
+An amazing breakfast prepared by the staff at the Inn fueled the start of our journey on the Blue Ridge Parkway.
+At first, the wrong direction seemed right, but after realizing that Apple Maps was correct, a turnaround sent us towards Mount Mitchell, the highest peak east of the Mississippi River.
+Many overlooks along the drive offered photo opportunities of the breathtaking mountains and valleys below.

 Mount Mitchell Sign

-On the way to Mount Mitchell, the route passed through Craggy Gardens before finally reaching the summit.
+On the way to Mount Mitchell, the road passed through Craggy Gardens before finally reaching the summit.
 The view from the top was stunning, offering a 360-degree panoramic view.
-Obligatory selfies and other pictures of the surrounding mountains and trees were a must.
-The clouds were rolling in and out, and I was lucky enough to experience them kissing the summit.
-After a while, it was time to head back down.
-The descent seemed much shorter than the climb up.
-Before leaving, a stop at the visitor center and gift shop resulted in an obligatory mug and sticker purchase.
+Obligatory selfies and pictures of the surrounding mountains and trees were a must.
+The clouds were rolling in and out, and luck was on our side to experience them kissing the summit.
+After a while, the descent began.
+It seemed much shorter than the climb up.
+Before leaving, a stop at the visitor center and gift shop resulted in obligatory mugs and stickers.
 I even used the highest port-a-potty!

 The cloud-kissed summit of Mount Mitchell, NC

-On the way back to Asheville on the Blue Ridge Parkway, a stop at the visitor center in Craggy Gardens led to another obligatory mug purchase.
-The hiking trails were skipped since it had rained recently, making the rocks slippery.
-Upon returning to the lodge, a brief rest preceded heading out for a late lunch/early dinner.
+On the way back to Asheville along the Blue Ridge Parkway, a stop at the Craggy Gardens visitor center resulted in another obligatory mug purchase.
+The hiking trails were off the table since recent rain had made the rocks slippery.
+Upon returning to the lodge, a brief rest preceded a late lunch/early dinner.

 Day Three - 18 September - The Biltmore House

-On the third day, reservations for a tour of the Biltmore House awaited.
-Walking to the house, the iconic stairway at the end of the lawn in front of the house was awe-inspiring.
-An obligatory selfie and more pictures of the house from the viewpoint were a must.
+The third day brought reservations to tour the Biltmore House.
+Walking to the house, the iconic stairway at the end of the lawn came into view and left us awestruck.
+An obligatory selfie and more pictures of the house from the viewpoint were necessary.

 Flowers in the Biltmore Gardens

-Since the appointment was still a ways off, exploring the koi ponds at the side of the house between the lawn and the azalea gardens filled the time.
+Being early for the appointment meant time to explore the koi ponds at the side of the house between the lawn and the azalea gardens.
 Closer to the appointment time, it was back to the entrance for the house tour.
 Entering the house, the grandeur of what George Vanderbilt had built was instantly amazing.
-About an hour and twenty minutes were spent touring the house, with ample time to take photos of each room.
+About an hour and twenty minutes went into touring the house, with ample time to take photos of each room.

-After touring the house, the old Carriage House beckoned, where some cafes, an ice cream shop, and gift shops awaited.
-A milkshake hit the spot.
-The gift shops sold the usual overpriced items, but I ended up buying a book about the Biltmore House and Gardens, along with yet another sticker and a refrigerator magnet.
-After a brief break for the legs, it was over to the Azalea Gardens and Conservatory.
+After touring the house, the old Carriage House beckoned with its cafes, an ice cream shop, and gift shops.
+A milkshake for me, and a fourth cup of coffee for my friend.
+The usual overpriced items were on display, but a book about the Biltmore House and Gardens, along with yet another sticker and a refrigerator magnet, made it into my bag.
+After a brief break for our legs, it was on to the Azalea Gardens and Conservatory.

 Sculpture in the Biltmore Gardens

-After the conservatory, it was back to the car for the winding five mile drive through the estate over to Antler Village, where a small sandwich at the Kitchen Café located inside the lobby of the Village hotel hit the spot.
-A stop at the Creamery afterward meant yet another ice cream.
-It was a nice break before continuing on the five mile winding drive out of the estate.
+After the conservatory, it was back to the car for the winding five mile drive through the estate over to Antler Village.
+A small sandwich at the Kitchen Café inside the lobby of the Village hotel hit the spot.
+The Creamery afterward provided yet another ice cream.
+It was a nice stop before the five mile winding drive out of the estate.

 The Fireplace in the Grand Dining Room at the Biltmore